Animation¶

 The rest is free.
 Every part shares the body's position and normal textures and the same per-agent material property block, so tint, damage flash, dissolve, and Importance-LOD changes reach them together with the body.
 Animated bounds grow to enclose them.

-VAT Importance LOD¶
+VAT visibility LOD¶

 Animator-Based Animation (SwarmAgentAnimation)¶